SolaceDev/solace-dev-codelabs/markdown/Trailblazer-search-account-activity/Trailblazer-search-account-activity.md

 Duration: 0:02:00

-✅ Trailblazer created detection finding type of - unusual change in count of unauthorized access attempts
+✅ Trailblazer detected detection finding type of - unusual change in count of unauthorized access attempts

-✅ Trailblazer created detection finding type on the s3 bucket reasource that was compromised/attacked
+✅ Trailblazer detected detection finding type on the s3 bucket reasource that was compromised/attacked

 ✅ Verify whether GuardDuty identified the attack and created detection (we assume probably not detected)...